SR-MEiTY/Speaker_Recognition2/README.md

-Speaker Recognition System with GMM-UBM and WAVLM models.
+Speaker Recognition System deployment and testing for WavlM Model

 Instructions to run the web app using Flask Server.